 - It shows graphs of atmospheric carbon dioxide and global mean temperature over hundreds of thousands of years.

 - The video does not cite the source of the graphs nor does it offer an explanation of how these graphs were developed or how these data are causally related.
 That said, this data is consistent with the scientific consensus and similar graphs are scientifically accepted.

 - Comments from expert scientist: Strengths include the clear verbal message and use of animated graphics.

 About the Pedagogy

-- The presenter is engaging and the graphics are colorful and fun.
+- The presenter, Richard Alley, is a well-known climate scientist and an excellent communicator.
+The video is engaging and the graphics are colorful and fun.

 - There is background material on the main website - http://www.ei.lehigh.edu/eli/cc/index.html.

 - This video is provided as a QuickTime movie download and cannot be viewed online.
 The link starts the download.